2017-usfca-biol-395/KatelynKukar-final-project/Final_Report.md

 The packages required for analysis include: dplyr, tidyr, knitr, ggplot2, dada2, seqinr, mctoolsr, phyloseq, and RcolorBrewer.
 These can be downloaded through R our through their corresponding web links: <https://benjjneb.github.io/dada2/dada-installation.html> for dada2 to clean and analyze data, <https://github.com/leffj/mctoolsr> for mctoolsr.

 The BioProject, found under the listed NCBI accession number, needs to have the SRA table initially downloaded using the appropriate Toolkit.
 A script needs to be run to download the table and also extrapolate all run data from the table as fastaq files with associated quality scores.
-A fastq dump also is run with a splitting file code to split the forward and reverse reads into forward reads only to be analyzed within a dada pipeline as needed fast files.
+A fastq dump also is run with a splitting file code to split the forward and reverse reads into forward reads only to be analyzed within a dada pipeline as needed fast files (Callahan *et al.*, 2016).

 The pipeline directly followed is DADA2 with information at <https://benjjneb.github.io/dada2/tutorial.html>.
 First the path for the data needs to be established with all fastq file sorted by the indicated run number for all samples.
 Once sorted graphs of the quality scores can be plotted with the plot quality profile function to determine the cut off point for all sequences.
-The files are filtered and placed into a filtered region of the folder to use in analysis.
-The sequences are then trimmed following dada pipeline constraints specific to Illumnia MiSeq parameters, which include maximum length required and errors allowed (<https://benjjneb.github.io/dada2/>).
-A markdown table is produced to see the runs in and out before and after trimming to indicate the level of processing done on each file type.
-Error models are built to establish a trend of errors within the entirety of the project based on trimming constraints with an expected level of errors to make statistically viable figures; plot errors can visualize these trends.
+The files are filtered and placed into a filtered region of the folder to use in analysis (Callahan *et al.*, 2016).
+The sequences are then trimmed following dada pipeline constraints specific to Illumnia MiSeq parameters, which include maximum length required and errors allowed (Callahan *et al.*, 2016).
+A markdown table is produced to see the runs in and out before and after trimming to indicate the level of processing done on each file type (Callahan *et al.*, 2016).
+Error models are built to establish a trend of errors within the entirety of the project based on trimming constraints with an expected level of errors to make statistically viable figures; plot errors can visualize these trends (Callahan *et al.*, 2016).
 Removal of replicated sequences is an important pipeline quality check to ensure no replications skew data later in the pipeline.
-Dada is then run on all forward reads with MiSeq parameters to look at homopolymers and potential sequencing deficiencies (<https://benjjneb.github.io/dada2/>) with a post check of the run to evaluate sequences.
+Dada is then run on all forward reads with MiSeq parameters to look at homopolymers and potential sequencing deficiencies with a post check of the run to evaluate sequences (Callahan *et al.*, 2016).
 A site by species matrix is produced to look at the sequence length, coupled with a histogram to see trimming parameters.
-We see all sequences are trimmed to the same length.
+We see all sequences are trimmed to the same length (Callahan *et al.*, 2016).
 Chimeras are removed to aid in the alignment of the sequences and normalize samples.
-A table can showcase how many sequences are left at each step of the pipeline to track the level of trimming, alignment, and removal of error using the track function within the dada pipeline.
+A table can showcase how many sequences are left at each step of the pipeline to track the level of trimming, alignment, and removal of error using the track function within the dada pipeline (Callahan *et al.*, 2016).
 Taxonomies are assigned based on documented sequences through the taxa function, and exported as a taxa table for community analysis of known samples.
 Meta data is merged with taxonomies to bring in all known data about sample origin and sequencing processes from all stages of research on the healthy and affected bovine samples.
-This information is gathered in a phyloseq object and melted to create a usable data table with known information.
+This information is gathered in a phyloseq object and melted to create a usable data table with known information (McMurdie and Holmes, 2013).

-In all resulting statistical analyses the phyloseq object and melted object are applied to use ggplot2 in making tables and figures.
+In all resulting statistical analyses the phyloseq object and melted object are applied to use ggplot2 in making tables and figures (Wickham, 2011).
 The pruning function removes Not Applicable data in some cases.

 Results
 =======

-Sequencing Data was compiled into a primary phyloseq object to be utilized within R for comparative analyses.
+Sequencing Data was compiled into a primary phyloseq object to be utilized within R for comparative analyses (Wickham, 2011).
 The data will potentially give rise to information regarding the community aspects of the microbiome within the Bovine Respiratory Epithelium from lung and mediastinal lymph node tissues.

 Abundance measures the amount if a population of bacteria within a sample and can show the relative size of a colony residing in a tissue.
 The more abundant a particular colony the more probable that the colony type is thriving in the environment set forth.
 Analyzing the amount of bacteria in healthy and affected tissues can lead to information regarding the ability for bacteria to thrive within and calves.